dlumian/PythonBasics/ClassificationExamples/iris/README.md

 Example can be run as a [script](./src/main.py) or [notebooks](./notebooks/).
 See [primary readme](./../../README.md) for details on how to run either option.

 **NOTE:** Notebooks are short by design to highlight saving and loading data.
-Notebook version also includes more comments and visuals.
+Notebook version also includes more EDA and visuals.

 ## Goal